brandonlind/cmh_test/README.md

 required arguments:
   -i INPUT, --input INPUT
                         /path/to/VariantsToTable_output.txt
-                        It is assumed that there is either a 'CHROM' or 'unstitched_chrom' column (ref.fa record name), and either a 'locus' or 'unstitched_locus' column.
+                        It is assumed that there is either a 'locus' or 'unstitched_locus' column.
                         The 'locus' column elements are the hyphen-separated CHROM-POS.
 If the 'unstitched_chrom' column is present, the code will use the 'unstitched_locus' column for SNP names, otherwise 'CHROM' and 'locus'.
 The